amethyst/amethyst/book/src/intro.md

 [rs]: https://www.rust-lang.org/

-Amethyst is free and open source software, licensed under the [MIT License][ml].
+Amethyst is free and open source software, distributed under the [MIT License][ml].
 This means that the engine is given to you at no cost and its source code is completely yours to tinker with.
 The code is available on [GitHub][am].
 Contributions and feature requests are welcome!

 [ml]: https://github.com/ebkalderon/amethyst/blob/master/COPYING
 [am]: https://github.com/ebkalderon/amethyst